top of page

 Despite 70% of Americans wanting to die at home, less than one third do*

 Central Health Intelligence (CHI) hopes to change this.
-Founded by a team of leading physicians and bioinformaticians, CHI is a highly effective AI-driven clinical decision support system to foster goal-concordant care at the end of life.
+Founded by a team of top physicians and health informaticists out of Washington University in St. Louis and BJC HealthCare, CHI is a highly effective AI-driven clinical decision support system to foster goal-concordant care at the end of life.

 Doctor Holding Patient's Hand